-The application for the 2021 Texas Superintendent of the Year is closed.
+The 2023-2024 Educators of the Year application window is currently closed.

 ESC Region 12 is committed to recognizing winners in our region.

 The Corsicana ISD Board of Trustees comprises seven members: Dr. Seth Brown (President), Leah Blackard (Vice President), Barbara Kelley (Secretary), Cathy Branch, Jamie Roman, Kamar Chambers, and Brad Farmer.
 Each is elected to at-large positions for three-year terms, representing the entire community.
 Every board member has a strong connection to the district – whether a graduate, parent of a current student or lifelong resident of the largest city in Navarro County.
 Corsicana ISD is a 5A school district with approximately 6,000 students in grades Pre-K through 12 and has 842 employees.
 The district has one high school, a middle school, an intermediate school and five elementary schools.

 Skinner has served as superintendent of Teague ISD since 2017 and previously as a principal and director of facilities and transportation over the last 13 years.
 Teague ISD has three campuses and is home to 1,215 students in Freestone County.
 Before joining TISD, Skinner worked in Dew ISD, for the Texas Correctional Industries, and at Sam Houston State University.
 The longtime Teague Lion and his parents are also graduates of Teague High School.